Explore Islay

 The Kildalton Cross: 8th Century, Still Standing

 The Kildalton Cross stands in the graveyard of Kildalton Church on the south-east coast of Islay and has stood there since it was carved, approximately 800 AD.
 It is a ringed high cross carved from a single block of blue-grey epidiorite, 2.65 metres high, and it is — by the consensus of scholars and the assessment of Historic Environment Scotland — the finest surviving example of early Christian carved stonework in Scotland, and one of the finest in Europe.
 The carving includes Old Testament scenes, a Virgin and Child in the central roundel, and interlaced knotwork of exceptional quality.
 The condition of the carving after 1,200 years in the open Scottish air is remarkable.
 There is no admission fee, no enclosure, and rarely a crowd.
-The site is 50 minutes' drive from our properties; the most scenic approach is the Kildalton Shoreline Walk from Port Ellen, which passes Laphroaig, Lagavulin, and Ardbeg on the way.
+The site is 50 minutes' drive from our properties; the most scenic approach is the Three Distilleries Pathway from Port Ellen, which passes Laphroaig, Lagavulin, and Ardbeg on the way — 3.5 miles of shoreline path, then a short road section to the cross.
+From the cross itself, the Kildalton Shoreline Walk continues for a further 1.5 miles to Ardmore Point.

 heritage